Series: Harmony #10

 Business mogul Drake Sebastian is day-blind, since his sight was nearly destroyed in a lab accident.
 But he’s the one man who can see Alice when she disappears—and he needs her.

 On Rainshadow Island, two dangerous Old World crystals are missing, igniting a paranormal storm.
 Drake thinks Alice is the key to finding them, and proposes they head there, but only after a Marriage of Convenience.

 Alice’s honeymoon on Rainshadow is guaranteed to be memorable, as the island—and the passion between her and Drake—is about to explode...

-The third Rainshadow book hits the ground running as light-talent Alice is threatened by two thugs in an alley.
+The third Rainshadow* book hits the ground running as magician and light-talent Alice, leaving the theater after her act was closed down, is threatened by two thugs in an alley.
 Not coincidentally, Drake Sebastian comes to her rescue — needlessly, as it turns out, because Alice is pretty good at taking care of herself.
 She should be; she’s had a lot of practice.

-No Harmony book is complete without a dust bunny, and Houdini is a charmer.
+No Harmony book is complete without a dust bunny, and Houdini is a charmer (and boosts my rating from 3 to 3.5 stars.)
 We also see a few old friends, particularly Charlotte and Rachel from the previous two Rainshadow novels.
-Unfortunately, their husbands, Slade and Drake’s brother Harry, are off in the Preserve on a rescue mission, so we don’t see them until everything is resolved.
+Unfortunately, their husbands, Slade and Drake’s brother Harry, are off in the Preserve on a rescue mission; they don’t appear until everything is resolved.

-Deception Cove isn’t a good starting place if you’re unfamiliar with Castle’s Harmony novels.
-At the very least, start with Canyons of Night, the first Rainshadow book.
+Deception Cove is not a good starting place if you’re unfamiliar with Castle’s Harmony/Ghost Hunter novels.
+At the very least, start with Canyons of Night, the first Rainshadow book, starring Charlotte and Slade.
 Better yet, go right back to the beginning and read After Dark, the first in the Ghost Hunters series.